-Blooket is a free online gaming platform that allows you to build your own content or pick from a selection of content options provided by the team behind Blooket and engage your students in a fun, entertaining but educational focused manner.
-We suggest getting familiar with this website (it’s a good alternative to Gimkit with different games) and use it as a reward or to emphasis past content.
+Blooket is a free online gaming platform that allows you to build your content or pick from a selection of content options provided by the team behind Blooket and engage your students in fun, entertaining, but educational-focused manner.
+Getting familiar with this website (it’s an excellent alternative to Gimkit with different games) and using it as a reward or to emphasis past content.

 Blooket has a large number of resources to help you teach your students.
-As an educator you can use this website to create vocabularies sets, trivia games, quests and quizzes.
+As an educator, you can use this website to create vocabulary sets, trivia games, quests, and quizzes.
 Students outside of class can also use Blooket’s educational games to review past information or discover new facts.
-The primary age group for this platform is elementary, but you can customize the content yourself for older students.
+The primary age group for this platform is elementary, but you can customize the content for older students.

 Create a free Blooket account

 The first step is to go ahead and create a free account with your preferred email account here.
 It’s a simple process that takes a few minutes.
-Make sure to check your email and verify your account and to use a password you’ll remember easily so you don’t waste time in class trying to log in.
+Check your email, verify your account, and use a password you’ll remember easily to save time trying to log in to class.

 Once you sign up you’ll be looking at a dashboard for your account.
 Here you can either create sets or discover sets: